-The primary changes in transfer pricing principles were more aimed at the intra-group financing activities, but as the effective (tax) impact of these changes was rather small, these changes were not a source of controversy.
+The primary changes in transfer pricing principles were more aimed at intra-group financing activities, but as the effective (tax) impact of these changes was rather small, these changes were not a source of controversy.

 Luxembourg has implemented the laws requiring country-by-country reporting to increase transparency in cross-border transactions.
 Although we all should be in favour of increased transparency in international tax matters, the authors believe that the cacophony of new reporting measures (FATCA, CBCR, CRS, DAC6, automatic exchange tax ruling, UBO register, etc) overreaches by far its goals and will eventually be counter-productive.

-No suggestions, proposals or changes have been initiated in Luxembourg in relation to the taxation of digital economy businesses operating from outside of Luxembourg.
+No suggestions, proposals or changes have been initiated in Luxembourg in relation to the taxation of digital economy businesses operating from outside Luxembourg.

-In the context of the OECD’s interim report on the “Tax Challenges Arising from Digitalisation”, released on 16 March 2018, the European Commission issued two directive proposals released on 21 March 2018 for a common system of digital services tax on revenues from certain digital services.
+In the context of the OECD’s interim report on the “Tax Challenges Arising from Digitalisation”, released on 16 March 2018, the European Commission issued two directive proposals on 21 March 2018 for a common system of digital services tax on revenues from certain digital services.